Bali is just mesmerizing, no question – yet, as it gets very busy, its eastern neighbor, the island of Lombok, becomes a valid and serene alternative.

 And while it can get a bit more expensive for instance at hotels or fancy restaurants, this would be the average price at the Warungs, Lombok’s lovely local eateries.

 Just like in Bali, you can feast on yummy Satay skewers.
 However, there are also regional specialties such as Plecing Kangkung.
 It is a spicy water spinach salad, topped with a chili and shrimp paste dressing, grated coconut, peanuts, and lime juice.
 Also, the local grilled chicken is famous.

 Places to Visit

 I’m an avid solo-travelling woman.
-However, solo-travel doesn’t equal solitude, hence, I love to join organized tours here and there.
-Since this is not that easy in Lombok, here are some valid options of how to get to see what this serene island has to offer in a safe and easy way*:
+However, solo travel doesn’t equal solitude, hence, I love to join organized tours here and there.
+Since this is not that easy in Lombok, here are some valid options for how to get to see what this serene island has to offer in a safe and easy way*:

 Good to Have

 Be a scout and remember the motto Be prepared.

 As you leave in the morning to explore, make sure to not only have your money and your sunshades on you.

 People in Lombok are mainly Muslim, hence, they dress very modestly.
 This goes particularly as you leave the beach area to explore remote villages and, most of all, sacred complexes.